Anuthanu08/YOLO-and-OpenCV-for-Energy-Saving-via-Object-Detection/README.md

 1. The fan is static and needs to be physically redirected to direct air in the desired direction.
 2. The fan can rotate back and forth at a set angle which is approximately 180 degrees.
-We can solve these daily stresses and inconveniences of fan use by automating the process based on the user presence inside room ,which will be identified using image processing.
+We can solve these daily stresses and inconveniences of fan use by automating the process based on the user presence inside room, which will be identified using image processing.